Galt Red Wings: History

 The Galt Red Wings reached the league finals for the J. Ross Robertson Cup in 1945 and 1947, but lost to Toronto St. Michael's Majors both times in four consecutive games.

-Under coach Normie Himes, another former NHLer with the New York Americans, the Red Wings returned to the finals again in 1946-47, led by future Hall of Fame goaltender, Terry Sawchuk, but lost the finals again in four games to the Majors.

-In 1947, Lloyd Pollock who owned the Windsor Spitfires, convinced the Detroit Red Wings to relocate prospect players from Galt to Windsor.
+Norman Himes coached Galt for the 1946–47 season.
+Following the season, Lloyd Pollock who owned the Windsor Spitfires, convinced the Detroit Red Wings to relocate prospect players from Galt to Windsor.
+After the NHL sponsorship was cancelled, Galt affiliated with the Philadelphia Rockets of the American Hockey League as of the 1947–48 season, and were renamed the Galt Rockets.

-NHL alumni
+National Hockey League alumni

-From the Galt Red Wings, fourteen players graduated to play in the National Hockey League.
+From the Galt Red Wings and Canadians, fourteen players graduated to play in the National Hockey League: